easyrdf/easyrdf/README.md

 simplifies loading and saving data to a SPARQL 1.1 Graph Store.

-SPARQL queries can be made over HTTP to a Triplestore using the [EasyRdf_SparqlClient] class.
-SELECT and ASK queries will return an [EasyRdf_SparqlResult] object and CONSTRUCT and DESCRIBE queries will return an [EasyRdf_Graph] object.
+SPARQL queries can be made over HTTP to a Triplestore using the [EasyRdf_Sparql_Client] class.
+SELECT and ASK queries will return an [EasyRdf_Sparql_Result] object and CONSTRUCT and DESCRIBE queries will return an [EasyRdf_Graph] object.

 ### Example ###